 Master of Business Administration [MBA] is one of the most sought out courses in the world.
-Not only do MBA graduates have greater job opportunities but also they get paid more.
+Not only do MBA graduates have more significant job opportunities but also they get paid more.
 Account Manager, Management Consultant, IT Services Marketing Head, Relationship Manager are some of the most lucrative MBA job types for after the completion of the course.

-They get trained in soft and hard skills that help to mould their careers and enable them to get themselves placed in good companies.
+They get trained in soft and hard skills that help to mould their careers and enable them to understand themselves placed in good companies.
 MBA also nurtures entrepreneurship skills in students motivates them to make this world a better place to live in.
-Subjects like Human Resource Management, Marketing Management, and Business Economics are some of the subjects which help an individual to know more about Business Oriented Concepts and its vertices.
+Subjects like Human Resource Management, Marketing Management, and Business Economics are some of the topics which help an individual to know more about Business Oriented Concepts and its vertices.